mklilley/mklilley.github.io/content/posts/cold-fusion-palladium-notebook/index.md

 When the loading ratio is sufficiently high, palladium undergoes a "phase change" where the lattice expands significantly.
 In some theories of cold fusion, this expansion is necessary to create appropriate sized nano cracks in which a fusion event can occur.
 Whether or not this idea is true, having a good idea of the loading ratio seems important.

-In this post I've embedded an [Obvservable notebook](https://observablehq.com/) that I'm trying out as an easy way to visualise the loading I can expect during my experiments.
+In this post I've embedded an [Obvservable notebook](https://observablehq.com/@mklilley/deuterium-loading-of-palladium) that I'm trying out as an easy way to visualise the loading I can expect during my experiments.

-You can find the original notebook [here](https://observablehq.com/@mklilley/deuterium-loading-of-palladium).

 ---